Taos Pueblo: Taos language

 In the Tanoan language of Taos (Northern Tiwa), the pueblo is referred to as "the village" in either tə̂otho "in the village" (tə̂o- "village" + -tho "in") or tə̂obo "to/toward the village" (tə̂o- "village" + -bo "to, toward").
-The proper name of the pueblo is ȉałopháymųp’ȍhə́othə̀olbo "at red willow canyon mouth" (or ȉałopháybo "at the red willows" for short).
-This name is more commonly used in ceremonial contexts and is less common in everyday speech.
+The proper name of the pueblo is ȉałopháymųpʼȍhə́othə̀olbo "at red willow canyon mouth" (or ȉałopháybo "at the red willows" for short).

-Spanish language

-The name Taos in English was borrowed from Spanish Taos.
-Spanish Taos is probably a borrowing of Taos tə̂o- "village" which was heard as tao to which the plural -s was added although in the modern language Taos is no longer a plural noun.
-It has been proposed that the Spanish Taos comes from tao, "cross of the order of San Juan de los Caballeros" (from Greek tau), but that is unlikely to be the case.

 History

 Pre-Columbian

 It is most likely that the Taos Indigenous people, along with other Pueblo Indigenous people, settled along the Rio Grande after migrating south from the Four Corners region.
-The dwellings of that region were inhabited by the Ancestral Puebloans.
-A long drought in the area in the late 13th century may have caused them to move to the Rio Grande, where the water supply was more dependable.
-However, their reason for migrating is still disputed and there is evidence that a violent struggle took place.
-Ultimately, archeological clues point to the idea that the Natives may have been forced to leave.

 Throughout its early years, Taos Pueblo was a central point of trade between the native populations along the Rio Grande and their Plains Tribes neighbors to the northeast.
 Taos Pueblo hosted a trade fair each fall after the agricultural harvest.

 Post-contact

 Spanish conquistadors first arrived at Taos Pueblo in 1540; they were members of the Francisco Vásquez de Coronado expedition, which stopped at many of New Mexico's pueblos in search of the rumored Seven Cities of Gold.
 Around 1620, Spanish Jesuits oversaw construction of the first Catholic Church in the pueblo, the mission of San Geronimo de Taos.
 Reports from the period indicate that the native people of Taos resisted the building of the church and forceful imposition of the Catholic religion.
 Throughout the 1600s, cultural tensions grew between the native populations of the Southwest and the increasing Spanish colonial presence.
 Taos Pueblo was no exception.
 By 1660, the native people killed the resident priest and destroyed the church.
-The Spanish replied brutally.
+The Spanish responded brutally.
 Several years after it was rebuilt, the Pueblo Revolt of 1680 began.
-The Catholic church in Taos Pueblo still stands today.